Top Tips For Creating A Stylish, Family Christmas

 The holidays are the perfect time for traditional dishes, which I think gives a sense of normality and comfort but it is nice to bring a few changes each year with a themed cocktail or a slightly different twist on the desserts.

 There are some beautiful themes you could create.
-One of my favourite themes is a winter wonderland using branches and foraged foliage, which my little Grandson and I love to collect from the woods near us on our winter walks and then mix with glittering baubles.
+One of my favourite themes is a winter wonderland using branches and foraged foliage, which my grandchildren and I love to collect from the woods near us on our winter walks and then mix with glittering baubles.

-Always add in some lovely linen napkins and play around with how you are going to display them, your napkin origami!
+Always add in some lovely linen napkins and play around with how you are going to display them.

 Think about adding in some beautiful details such as napkin rings and personalise each place setting with pretty handwritten placecards.